Tree Preservation Orders in Rogate

 How do I check for TPOs near Rogate?

 Enter your postcode in our search tool to see TPOs near Rogate plotted on an interactive map.
-Rogate falls within Chichester District Council and South Downs National Park Authority, which has data in our dataset.
+Rogate falls within South Downs National Park Authority and Chichester District Council, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Rogate?

-Rogate falls within Chichester District Council and South Downs National Park Authority.
+Rogate falls within South Downs National Park Authority and Chichester District Council.
 These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.

 What happens if I do work on a TPO tree near Rogate?